sbt/sbt-jni/README.md

 ## Examples
 The [plugins' unit tests](plugin/src/sbt-test/sbt-jni) offer some simple examples.
 They can be run individually through these steps:

-1. Publish the macros library locally `sbt publishLocal`.
+1. Publish the core library locally `sbt publishLocal`.
 2. Change to the test's directory and run `sbt -Dplugin.version=<version>`.
 3. Follow the instructions in the `test` file (only enter the lines that start with ">" into sbt).